freeman-lab/gl-scene/README.md

 #### selections

-You can select shapes and lights by their `id` or `class` and change their properties, with methods inspired by `d3`.
-For example, this would move the shape with id `orange` and increase the brightness of all lights with class `glow`:
+You can select shapes and lights by their `id` or `class` and manipukate them, with methods inspired by `d3`.
+For example, the following would move the `orange` shape and increase the brightness of all `glow` lights:

 ```javascript
 scene.select('#orange').position([-5, -5, 8])